 Video content on LinkedIn is an excellent opportunity to increase your visibility.
 However, most LinkedIn users watch videos without sound.
-In that case, it is a good idea to make subtitles for your videos.
+In that case, it is a good idea to put subtitles on your videos.

-Videos on LinkedIn increases the attention compared to a picture, and the audience is more likely to stop scrolling when they see a video in their newsfeed.
+Videos on LinkedIn catch user’s attention to a higher degree compared to a picture, and the audience is more likely to stop scrolling when they see a video in their newsfeed.

 Studies show that companies who make use of video generate:

-– 1200% more shares than normal content with a picture or text.
+– 1200% more shares than regular content with a picture or text.

 – 90% of the audience claims that videos are essential if they have to choose a product.

 In that case, videos are a perfect opportunity for your company to provide relevant information.
-Nevertheless, if you don’t use subtitles on your videos, you can’t be sure, your audience will capture your message.
+Nevertheless, if you don’t use subtitles on your videos, you can’t be sure that your audience will capture your message.

 Is your message unclear?

 It is an advantage to add subtitles.
-That makes it easier for your audience to know what your video is concerning.
+Subtitles make it easier for your audience to know what your video is concerning.
 Adding subtitles will result in more relevant views on your company’s videos.

 1. Upload a video on YouTube

-There are a lot of methods to make subtitles on your videos.
-One of the most excellent tools is YouTube.
+There are a lot of methods to add subtitles to your videos.
+YouTube is one of the best tools.

-Tip: Remember to choose the option Private if you do not want the video public on YouTube.
+Tip: Remember to choose the option ‘Private’ if you do not want the video to be public on YouTube.